citizenfx/natives/ENTITY/ApplyForceToEntityCenterOfMass.md

     ForceRotPlusForce = 5
 }
-Research/documentation on the gtaforums can be found here https://gtaforums.com/topic/885669-precisely-define-object-physics/) and here https://gtaforums.com/topic/887362-apply-forces-and-momentums-to-entityobject/. p6/relative - makes the xyz force not relative to world coords, but to something else p7/highForce - setting false will make the force really low
+Research/documentation on the gtaforums can be found here https://gtaforums.com/topic/885669-precisely-define-object-physics/) and here https://gtaforums.com/topic/887362-apply-forces-and-momentums-to-entityobject/. isDirectionRel - makes the xyz force not relative to world coords, but to something else isForceRel - setting false will make the force really low
 ```

 ## Parameters